 Wastewater Treatment Plants

-MCES' eight wastewater treatment plants in the Twin Cities seven county area are:
+MCES' nine wastewater treatment plants in the seven-county metro area:

 MCES provides high-quality, cost-efficient service that protects public health and the environment.
 It consistently achieves near-perfect compliance with federal and state clean water discharge standards while holding wholesale customer rates to 40% below the national average.
 MCES consistently receives state and national awards for excellence in many disciplines.